-I’m constantly getting questions like, “How are you staying in Europe so long without Visas?” and “Can I stay in Europe longer than 90 days?”
+I’m constantly getting questions like, “How are you staying in Europe so long without Visas?” and “Can I stay in Europe longer than 90 days?” or “How long can you stay in Europe?”
 Or else I’m running into people who don’t even know about these laws and think they can come to Europe for more than 90 days.

 I wanted to clarify these laws for anyone wanting to spend extended time in Europe.
 This advice is mainly for U.S. citizens, so you’ll have to check with you’re government if you’re from elsewhere.

 If you would like to follow along with us day by day you can follow @wanderlust.crew on Instagram or on Facebook or on Twitter or sign up for our newsletter!
 We would love to hear from you!